ubccr/xdmod/docs/support.md

 XDMoD on CentOS 7 and reproduce the issue in that environment before requesting support.

+Open XDMoD 10.0 also has a [beta release](https://github.com/ubccr/xdmod/releases/tag/v10.0.0-beta5-el8) version that is compatible with Rocky Linux 8

 Requesting Support
 ------------------

+Before contacting us please see the list of [Frequently Asked Questions](faq.html).

 Email `ccr-xdmod-help` at `buffalo.edu` for support.
 Please include the following in your support request.
 Failure to include this information may delay support.